 In an effort to keep a clean and tidy dorm environment, we ask that students limit the supplies they bring to campus to those needed.
 The following is a list of suggested items for dormitory life.
 Students traveling from out-of-state may prefer to ship supplies or purchase them upon arrival.
 Nassau Park Shopping Center in Princeton contains a Target, Walmart, Wegmans (groceries), etc. and is located within ten minutes of campus.
 Students who wish to ship supplies (nothing perishable) may have items sent to the School beginning in August, clearly marked with the student’s name.

 Parents of Resident Students must designate which community members are permitted to drive their students to various trips and events.

 By Air: Newark Liberty International Airport (40 miles), Philadelphia International Airport (50 miles), Trenton-Mercer Airport, Frontier Airlines (12 miles), John F. Kennedy International Airport (70 miles), LaGuardia International Airport (70 miles).

 By Rail: NJ Transit or Amtrak to Princeton Junction Train Station

-All international boarding students are required to designate a guardian who resides in the United States.
-The guardian should be within a three-hour drive of Princeton, New Jersey.
-Guardians may be expected to take care of students in times of serious illness or disciplinary action.
-If you are unable to appoint a guardian, please contact email@example.com to discuss your options.
+All international boarding students must designate a guardian who resides in the United States.
+The guardian must be within a three-hour drive of Princeton, New Jersey.
+Guardians will be expected to care for students in times of serious illness or disciplinary action.
+They may also host students during extended breaks (Thanksgiving Break, Winter Break, Spring Break) when the dorms are closed.

 ROOMS AND ROOMMATES